jorgehpo/notebookJS/README.md

 execute_js(..., callbacks=callbacks)
 ```

-In Javascript, we can call this callback with the class *CommAPI*. *CommAPI* is automatically injected in the Javascript
+In Javascript, we can call this callback with the class *CommAPI*. *CommAPI* is automatically injected in the Javascript by *notebookJS*.

 ``` Javascript
 let comm = new CommAPI("compute_power_2", (ret)=>{alert("The returned value is " + ret.power2)})